incremental-design/app-stencils/CONTRIBUTE.md

 Tell your reader how to run the code in the development environment -->

+Run `./nx install` to download and install all dependencies.

 #### Repository Structure:

 `app-stencils` is a polyglot monorepo.
 It contains Typescript and Go code.